getomni/omni/.github/ISSUE_TEMPLATE/new-theme.md

+---
+name: New theme
+about: New theme ideas or requests to add new themes to the organization
+---

 ## New theme idea?

 We would love to support all applications out there, but we need your help to accomplish that.